Shigeru Miyamoto

-Shigeru Miyamoto (宮本 茂, Miyamoto Shigeru) is a Japanese video game designer, producer and game director at Nintendo, where he serves as one of its representative directors.
-Widely regarded as one of the most accomplished and influential designers in the history of video games, he is the creator of some of the most acclaimed and best-selling game franchises of all time, including Mario, The Legend of Zelda, Donkey Kong, Star Fox and Pikmin.
+Shigeru Miyamoto (宮本 茂, Miyamoto Shigeru) is a Japanese video game designer, producer and game director at Nintendo, where he has served as one of its representative directors as an executive since 2002.
+Widely regarded as one of the most accomplished and influential designers in video games, he is the creator of some of the most acclaimed and best-selling game franchises of all time, including Mario, The Legend of Zelda, Donkey Kong, Star Fox and Pikmin.
+More than 1 billion copies of games featuring franchises created by Miyamoto have been sold.

 Born in Sonobe, Kyoto, Miyamoto graduated from Kanazawa Municipal College of Industrial Arts.
 He originally sought a career as a manga artist, until developing an interest in video games.
-With the help of his father, he joined Nintendo in 1977 after impressing then-president Hiroshi Yamauchi with his toys.
+With the help of his father, he joined Nintendo in 1977 after impressing the president, Hiroshi Yamauchi, with his toys.
 He helped create art for the arcade game Sheriff, and was later tasked with designing a new arcade game, leading to the 1981 game Donkey Kong.

-Miyamoto's platform game Super Mario Bros.
-(1985) and the action-adventure game The Legend of Zelda (1986) helped the Nintendo Entertainment System dominate the console game market.
+Miyamoto's games Super Mario Bros.
+(1985) and The Legend of Zelda (1986) helped the Nintendo Entertainment System dominate the console game market.
 His games have been flagships of every Nintendo video game console, from the arcade machines of the late 1970s to the present day.
-He managed Nintendo's Entertainment Analysis & Development software division, which developed many Nintendo games, and he played an important role in the creation of other influential games such as Pokémon Red and Blue and Metroid Prime.
+He managed Nintendo's Entertainment Analysis & Development software division, which developed many Nintendo games, and he played an important role in the creation of other influential games such as Pokémon Red and Blue (1996) and Metroid Prime (2002).
 Following the death of Nintendo president Satoru Iwata in July 2015, Miyamoto became acting president alongside Genyo Takeda until he was formally appointed "Creative Fellow" a few months later.

 Early life

-Miyamoto was born on November 16, 1952 in the Japanese town of Sonobe, Kyoto Prefecture.
-His parents were of "modest means", and his father taught the English language.
+Miyamoto was born on November 16, 1952, in the Japanese town of Sonobe, Kyoto Prefecture.
+His parents were of "modest means", and his father taught English.

 From an early age, Miyamoto explored the natural areas around his home.
 He discovered a cave, and, after days of hesitation, went inside.
 His expeditions into the Kyoto countryside inspired his later work, particularly The Legend of Zelda, a seminal video game.

-Miyamoto graduated from Kanazawa Municipal College of Industrial Arts with a degree in industrial design.
+In the early 1970s, Miyamoto graduated from Kanazawa Municipal College of Industrial Arts with a degree in industrial design.
 He had a love for manga and initially hoped to become a professional manga artist before considering a career in video games.
-He was influenced by manga's classical kishōtenketsu narrative structure, as well as Western genre television shows.
+He was influenced by manga's classic kishōtenketsu narrative structure, as well as Western genre television shows.
 He was inspired to enter the video game industry by the 1978 arcade hit Space Invaders.